brennanhfredericks/network-monitor-client/README.md

     - solved circular reference imports with delayed import. only import when function is called
     - could wrap protocol registering with decorater, cleaner

+    - could add raw_logger to commandline args or create a separete groups for them.